Installation¶

 projects).pyawaitable --include

-returns the path of the include directory (useful for everything else, such asmeson-python
+on the command line returns the path of the include directory (useful formeson-python

 Note